SciScala/NDScala/README.md

 The run time of the eager NDScala version is ~80% of that of NumPy w/MKL, while if we fuse the ops to a graph it's just ~65%.

+The PyTorch equivalent is slightly faster, at ~85% of the fused NDScala version run time.
+This can be accounted for by the copy overhead of passing data between the JVM and native memory.